 Having multiple athletes in your profile allows you to manage multiple entries at the same time: great for team events, relays, club entries, etc. Just select the athlete you want to enter and add them to the list.
 You can also add extra athletes at any time you place an order.

 The Profile information is the primary account information, the Athlete information is what gets recorded in each event that you enter.
 Once you've created an Athlete, you can see their names on the 'Your athletes' tab, their details will be shown each time you select one to be entered into an event.
-The details recorded are event dependant but typically include gender, date of birth, postal and email address, club membership, phone number and emergency contact information.
+The details recorded are event dependent but typically include; gender, date of birth, postal and email address, club membership, phone number and emergency contact information.
 You'll see the current details shown on the screen when you select an athlete (including yourself) and you can update that information if necessary.

 If you need to update anything about yourself or any of your athletes you'll need to ensure that both the Profile and any current Tickets are updated.
 See our Updates page for more details on how to do this.
 The next time you make an entry the system will automatically use the latest information that it has - and that is shown as you select the athlete for the event.